What is Equine Therapy and Does it Work for Addiction?

 At drug and alcohol rehab clinics, equine therapy typically plays a small role in an overall treatment plan.
 Equine therapy is particularly useful for clients who may have made little progress in traditional talking-based therapies such as cognitive behavioural therapy or psychotherapy.

 In the past, a variety of different animals such as cats, dogs and even dolphins have been utilised in treating physically and mentally sick people.
-However, horses stand out amongst the pack in their ability to help humans who are suffering with mental health issues.
+However, horses stand out amongst the pack in their ability to help humans who are suffering from mental health issues.

 During equine therapy sessions, clients are allowed to sharpen their focus and realise their priorities.
 Working with horses allows clients to establish self-confidence and overcome feelings of inadequacy.